ruitaiS/capstone-1/README.md

 ## Conclusion

 This project demonstrated the potential of applying machine learning techniques in predicting ratings on the MovieLens dataset.
 Data analysis on the users, movies and genres revealed important insights into the dataset.
-Some simple algorithms were used to establish a baseline for model performance, and the final model presented uses a combination of the global mean rating average and the biasing effects of users, movies, and genres to predict the observed outcome.
+Some simple algorithms and an ensemble model were used to establish a baseline for model performance.
+The final model presented uses a combination of the global mean rating average and the biasing effects of users, movies, and genres to predict the observed outcome.
+Regularization parameters were tuned using K-fold cross validation, and the average of the optimal values on the five folds was used to obtain a final RMSE value of 0.8653710 on the holdout test set.
 Two very promising methods of further refining the predictive model - matrix factorization and time based modelling - were explored in the course of this project, but ultimately abandoned due to time constraints.
 These will for now remain areas for future investigation.

 ## References